 Using her experience as a classroom teacher, Victoria has developed activities in the context of Gathering Grace that encourage students into more engaging writing.
 However, she taught science, not English!
 Recommendations and additional activities to share are eagerly accepted.

-For more information on how teachers could use this book Go to the author's website about Gathering Grace.
+For more information on how teachers could use Gathering Grace visit the author at gatheringgracebook.com/.